John Skinner Mallory: Civilian life

 Following his retirement from the military, Mallory taught Spanish at the Virginia Military Institute for two years.
 He was an active member of the Robert E. Lee Memorial Episcopal Church, today the Grace Episcopal Church, in Lexington, Virginia.

 Personal life and death

 John Skinner Mallory married Sarah Reed in 1886.
 They had three children: Henry Reed Mallory, Conn Mallory and John Stevenson Mallory, the latter a U.S. Military Academy graduate.
-Mallory passed away in Lexington, Virginia on 2 February 1932.
+Mallory died in Lexington, Virginia on 2 February 1932.
 He is buried at the Saint Johns Church Cemetery, in Hampton, Virginia.